Constraining the dipole moments of the top quark

 \subsection{Conclusions}

-In this Letter we have investigated the constraints on dipole operators involving the top quark.
-The neutron EDM imposes a stringent bound on the top CEDM.
+We have investigated the constraints on dipole operators involving the top quark.
+In absence of large cancellations, the neutron EDM imposes a stringent bound on the top CEDM.
 We have also derived a direct bound on the CMDM of the top from the invariant mass distribution in $t \bar t$ events at the LHC.
 These two bounds have significant implications for models of top compositeness and supersymmetric models with light stops which we will address in an upcoming paper.
 Finally, we have updated the constraints on the EDM/MDM of the top coming from $b\rightarrow s $ transitions with the most recent data.